GutKat/softwareproject/Figures/readme.md

-The figures created in the process of this project are saved within these folder.
-The following text shows what which file represents.
+The figures created in the process of this project are saved within these folders.
+The following explain what which figure represents.

 ## arcplotter
 seq_example_no_pp.png <br>